ruth-ma/Final_DATA550/README.md

 # Build a local Docker image or download from Dockerhub

-- Download from Dockerhub: in terminal, run `docker pull ru3ma/project_image`, and change the name of image by running `docker tag ru3ma/project_image project_image`.
+- Download from Dockerhub: in terminal, run `docker pull ru3ma/project_image`.
 You could also find the Docker image at: https://hub.docker.com/repository/docker/ru3ma/project_image/general

 Or

-- Build by yourself: in terminal, run `docker build -t project_image .`
+- Build by yourself: in terminal, run `docker build -t ru3ma/project_image.` or using `make project_image`.

 # How to create the report using Docker

 - To utilize Docker for generating the report, run the following command in the terminal:\
 For Windows-OS users:\
-`docker run -v /"$(pwd)/report":/project/final_report project_image`\
+`docker run -v /"$(pwd)/report":/project/report ru3ma/project_image`\
 For Mac/Linux-OS users:\
-`docker run -v "$(pwd)/report":/project/final_report project_image`
+`docker run -v "$(pwd)/report":/project/report ru3ma/project_image`

 Or